Your Health and Fitness Journey – what you should do!

 A recent study showed that by steaming broccoli instead of boiling it meant that you only lost 11% of these essential antioxidants.
 This figure would be much higher depending on the amount of time you boil your veg for!

 Steaming is by far a much healthier way of cooking your vegetables.

 Learning to cook properly is one of the best ways you can improve your health.
 Many places offer cooking classes where you can learn about the food you are eating, and how they can benefit, or hinder your health.

 REPLACE LOW NUTRIENT DENSITY FOOD WITH HIGHER NUTRIENT DENSITY FOODS.

 We often choose food that looks or tastes good but may not be necessarily good for us.
 This can result in cravings, low mood, poor health and weight gain.
 When making food choices we should consider the nutrient density of the food chosen.

-Just following this simple exchanges will significantly increase your diet and exercised results and as the saying goes, while methods are many, principles are few.
-Adhere to the basic nutrition and exercise principles and youll be well on the way to developing the health and fitness levels you deserve!
+Just following these simple exchanges will significantly increase your diet and exercise results and as the saying goes, while methods are many, principles are few.
+Adhere to the basic nutrition and exercise principles and you’ll be well on the way to developing the health and fitness levels you deserve!